The General Dental Council (GDC) can look into serious concerns about the ability, health or behaviour

-We can also investigate individuals who provide dental treatment (including tooth whitening),
+We can also look into individuals who provide dental treatment (including tooth whitening),

 despite not being registered with the GDC.
-Please raise an
+Please raise this with the

-Read more about what the GDC can and cannot investigate.
+Read more about what the GDC can and cannot look into.

 If you are unhappy with the service you have received from a dental professional, we recommend